7 Ways To Tell If You're In Love With Someone Vs. If You Love Them Unconditionally

 When you're in love with someone, it's not uncommon to think that you're in a relationship of unconditional love.
 But according to experts, that's not always the case.
 In fact, there are some pretty major differences between being in love with someone and loving someone unconditionally.

-"Some people may consider loving someone unconditionally as being the same thing as being in love with someone, but it really isn't the same thing," Spiritual Counselor and relationship coach, Davida Rappaport, tells Bustle.
+"Some people may consider loving someone unconditionally as being the same thing as being in love with someone, but it really isn't the same thing," spiritual advisor and relationship coach Davida Rappaport tells Bustle.
 When you're in love with someone, you may fantasize about them when they're not around.
 You think they're perfect for you in every way.
 Many times, you're less likely to see any red flags your partner might have.

 Unconditional love has some element of that, but goes a little deeper with it.
-"Unconditional love is just that, no conditions," Toni Coleman, LCSW, Psychotherapist and Relationship Coach, tells Bustle.
+"Unconditional love is just that, no conditions," Toni Coleman, LCSW, a psychotherapist and relationship coach, tells Bustle.
 "Nothing that happens between two people or impacts their ability to get their needs met can take the love away."
-According to her, unconditional love is what moms typically feel for their children.

 As experts say, being "in love" and loving someone unconditionally are two totally different things.
 So here's how you can tell the difference, according to experts.